 For 2012, we maintain a positive outlook with respect to increases in North American revenue and profitability.
-Assuming a flat rig count, we expect 2012 revenue and operating income to increase modestly compared to 2011.
-We believe the predominance of oil activity in Canada and the strength of oil-based activity in the United States will more than offset likely declines in natural gas related activity.
-As a result, our artificial lift, production optimization, formation evaluation, open hole completion and wireline product lines should show meaningful growth compared to 2011.
-However, in our stimulation and chemicals product lines, we anticipate comparative weakness and a correction due to low barriers to entry, rapid expansion of capacity, a migration from natural gas activity to oil activity and improvements in stimulation efficiency.
+Assuming a flat to slightly declining rig count, we expect 2012 revenue to increase modestly and operating income to increase slightly compared to 2011.
+We believe the predominance of oil activity and our market share in Canada as well as the strength of oil-based activity in the United States mostly offset the declines in natural gas related activity.
+Our artificial lift, formation evaluation, completion, production optimization, and wireline product lines should continue to show meaningful growth compared to 2011 and offset declines in our stimulation and chemicals product lines, where we continue to anticipate comparative weakness.

-Internationally, our outlook remains positive.
-Latin America has a solid backlog that should result in increases in revenue and profitability driven by continuous progress in several countries.
-Growth in our Europe/SSA/Russia region will be driven by revenue and profitability improvements expected in Russia and also in Europe and the Caspian.
-Our MENA operation should show an improvement in the second half of the year due to the expected completion of certain lower margin contracts and the start of new contracts, primarily in Saudi Arabia and Kuwait; however, we expect the improvement in North Africa late in the year.
-We anticipate revenue and profitability growth in Asia will be driven by a strong backlog in China and Australia.
+Internationally, our outlook remains positive for 2012.
+Latin America has a solid backlog that should result in increases in revenue and profitability driven by continuous progress in several countries including Mexico, Colombia, Brazil and Argentina as compared to 2011.
+Growth in our Europe/SSA/Russia region will be broad based and driven by profitability improvements.
+Our MENA operation should show improvement in revenue compared to 2011 due to the start of certain new contracts, primarily in Saudi Arabia and Kuwait, but with declining margins due to losses in Iraq and we expect little to no improvement in North Africa by the end of the year.
+We anticipate that the revenue and profitability growth in Asia will be driven by a strong backlog in China and Australia.